kocsismate/php-di-container-benchmarks/README.md

 - Install a web server and configure it to be able to serve "public/index.php"
 - Install PHP 7.1  at least with OPcache enabled
 - Install Composer
-- Install the benchmark dependencies by running `composer install`
-- Set the `BENCHMARK_URL` environment variable with the URL where the "public/index.php" is available.
+- Set the `BENCHMARK_URL` environment variable to the URL where "public/index.php" is available.
 For instance:

 ```bash
 export BENCHMARK_URL=http://localhost/index.php